semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart-code.md

 ## Chart legend

-See [Chart legend](/data-display/chart-legend/chart-legend) for a guide on how to implement a clickable chart legend.
+Refer to [Chart legend](/data-display/chart-legend/chart-legend), for a guide on how to implement a clickable chart legend.

 ::: sandbox